ktamas77/ktamas77/README.md

-gen-x hacker raised on the commodore 64, with a deep love for sid chip music. silicon valley veteran with a focus on designing large-scale, resilient, and scalable systems. former serial startup founder, now prompt engineer.
+gen-x hacker raised on the commodore 64, with a deep appreciation for sid chip music. silicon valley veteran specializing in large-scale, resilient, and scalable systems. former serial startup founder, now a newly augmented prompt engineer.